Levonorgestrel (Generic Levonelle)

 Levonorgestrel should not be taken by women or girls before they have had their first period.

-- an allergy to Levonorgestrel or any of the other ingredients
+- an allergy to levonorgestrel or any of its other ingredients

 - a disease of your small bowel, such as Crohn’s disease